 Under no circumstance is being in control of a motor vehicle an acceptable practice under the marijuana laws in Hawaii.
-It is unclear at this time if the state is creating a program to assess marijuana intoxication beyond the presence of marijuana metabolites, which may be found in urine and hair for several weeks to several months.
+It is unclear at this time if the state is creating a program to assess marijuana intoxication beyond the presence of marijuana metabolites, which may be found in urine and hair for several weeks to several months after consuming.

-Driving while in possession of marijuanaA patient and their registered caregiver may transport medical marijuana as long as the combined total in their possession does not exceed four ounces.
+A patient and his or her registered caregiver may transport medical marijuana as long as the combined total in their possession does not exceed four ounces.
 While in transit, the marijuana must not be visible to the public and cannot be removed from the container or be consumed or used in any public place.